-Requests for withdrawal must originate in the office of Academic Advisement in the College of Undergraduate Studies or the student's academic advisor in the College of Adult Professional Studies.
+Requests for withdrawal must originate in the Center for Undergraduate Advising.
 A student who stops attending class and does not submit a withdrawal request will incur an automatic failure (F) on the transcript.
 Any student who withdraws officially will have a W (withdrawal) recorded on the transcript.
-In determining tuition payment in the College of Undergraduate Studies, a grade of W will be counted as credits attempted and included in credits for which the student is billed.
-Students in the College of Undergraduate Studies may not drop or add courses without first consulting with their academic advisor.
-The drop and withdrawal timelines for the College of Adult Professional Studies are described in this catalog under "Expenses" in the "Tuition Refund and Academic Credit Policy" section.
+In determining tuition payment, a grade of W will be counted as credits attempted and included in credits for which the student is billed.

+Full-time students may not drop or add courses without first consulting with their academic advisor.
+The drop and withdrawal timelines are described in this catalog under "Expenses" in the "Tuition Refund and Academic Credit Policy" section.